Skip to main content

 • Also make sure that the JWT token in Clerk is called convex, as that's the name ConvexProviderWithClerk uses to fetch the token!

 • Auth0: You have the wrong domain configured (on the client!).
-The domain must belong to the the Auth0 instance that you used to configure your auth.config.ts.
+The domain must belong to the Auth0 instance that you used to configure your auth.config.ts.

 • Custom: Make sure that your client is correctly configured to match your auth.config.ts.